chiselinc/chiselinc.github.io/_posts/2020-02-15-NauseaLikeSartre.md

 <img src="{{ site.baseurl }}assets/imgs/sartre4.jpg" alt="picture of Jean-Paul Sartre from Wikimedia Commons, Chromalab alteration take 4" class="img-responsive">

+# Our Antihero Manages a Brave Escape

 I made it back to my little sophomore apartment, in the Mods as they called it.
 Still darting like a devious thief even once I reached the covers of the forest path.
 As I got to the back porch, I saw some sort of creature- I believe it was a possum- that was completely albino, with red eyes.
 We both froze for a second, and as I bent into another uncontrollable hurling motion, s/he darted under the porch.
 Spooky demon rat, in my zonked out perspective.

 This is a long weird roundabout story, but so is Sartre's *Nausea* tbh.
 This won't compare to that but experientially, it was the goddamn same.
 Just like him, tripping and staring down the minute details of a tree, I was spun and forced to confront a world I didn't understand, seemingly meaningless, and watch it play with me.

 Roundabout story but I'm convinced this is the origin point of a psychological nausea I've been afflicted with ever since.
 It's held me back from a lot, it always pops up just when I'm about to overcome some of my psychological limitations.
 It literally brings me to the floor, lying on the cool ground while I sweat with fear and wracked with uncontrollable spasms.

 Could this all be traced back to one bad trip?
-Or is it just pattern recognition?
+Or is it just pattern recognition overlaid on a genetic inevitability... that I would always end up with this weak stomach, and the horrifyingly vivid trip is just a marker along the way?